Capturing the Action

 • Know why you're there and what you're trying to document.
 Do your research ahead of time to help you prepare and understand the purpose of the event.

-• Shoot the environment to help convey the emotion and paint the picture of the real story unfolding.
+• Capture the individuals and crowd in the environment to help convey the emotion and paint the picture of the real story unfolding.

 • Keep your eyes on the action.
-Do not check every photo you take on the camera's LCD.
+Do not check every photo you take on the camera's liquid crystal display.
 The best shots happen when you're looking away.

-• Get into the habit of only checking your LCD at intervals.
+• Get into the habit of only checking your liquid crystal display at intervals.
 Trust the camera settings you made with your test shots and focus your attention on capturing the action.

 U.S. Marines with 1st Marine Logistics Group, 1st Transportation Support Battalion, Landing Support Company conduct an external lift testing the limits of the CH-53E Super Stallion, on Camp Pendleton, CA, January 15, 2019.
 Tipping the scales at around 28,000 lbs the Extended Boom Forklift provides Landing Support Company with a load that pushes the CH-53E near it’s external lift limits.
 (U.S. Marine Corps Photo by Sgt.
 Maximiliano Rosas) Original photo was modified for learning purposes.
 Photo by DINFOS PAVILION Team